CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 - values: Array of enum value names added to the enum in the java code.

 The `transformation` objects define how to copy data from a field in an RDA API message to a field in the JPA entity.
-A field can have multiple transformations applied to it.
+Generally each field has one transformation applied to it, but the DSL allows multiple transformations to be applied.
-A simple example of this is a the mbi field.
+A simple example of needing multiple transformations is a the `mbi` field.
-It will have two transformations: one to copy the field as is and another to store its hashed value.
+It requires two transformations: one to copy the field as is and another to store its hashed value.
-The properties of these objects in the DSL are:
+The properties of `transformation` objects in the DSL are:
 - from: Name of the field to transform as it appears in an RDA API message.
 - to: Name of the field in the JPA entity to store the the transformed value into.
 - optional: Boolean indicating whether or not a missing field value in the RDA API message is allowed.
 - transformer: Specifies the name of the transformation to apply.
-These are predefined in the plugin.
+These are predefined in the code generator.
 - transformerOptions: Optional object containing key value pairs of configuration options for the transformer.
 These settings are specific to the particular transformer.

 The `array` objects contain the following properties: